javierbrea/personal-website/README.md

 * `start` - Starts application in development mode, listening at port 3000.
 * `build-and-serve` - Builds application as in production environment and serve it at port 3000.
-* `lint` - Run javascript linter.
+* `lint` - Run JavaScript linter.
 * `stylelint` - Run Sass linter.
 * `test:e2e` - Serve built application and run Cypress e2e tests (read E2E tests for further info).
 * `test:e2e:ci` - Build application, serve it and run Cypress e2e tests (read E2E tests for further info).

 ### Running development commands using docker

-A docker-compose file is provided in order to allow running npm commands without worrying about your current OS.
-Run any npm command using `docker-compose run command npm run [command]`.
+A docker-compose file is provided in order to allow running NPM commands without worrying about your current OS.
+Run any NPM command using `docker-compose run command npm run [command]`.
 The port 3000 is automatically binded to the host.

 Example: